 And now we have the Fuji XT-1 – the latest in the Fuji X series.
 I immediately loved the camera.
-With this review of the Fuji XT-1 (Amazon), I want to give an impression of the actual user experience.
+With this review of the Fuji XT-1 (vendor), I want to give an impression of the actual user experience.

-The Fuji XT-1 (Amazon) looks good.
+The Fuji XT-1 (vendor) looks good.
 Ergonomically, the camera feels good in the hand.
 There’s a nice weight to it, but it isn’t all that heavy.
 It really just feels good.
 The buttons and knobs feel solidly made.
 The layout of the controls are fairly obvious, making this camera easy to use, straight out of the box.

 The viewfinder is electronic – none of that “oh wow” awesomeness that is the Fuji X100s hybrid optical viewfinder.
 But lag with the Fuji Xt-1 viewfinder is surprisingly little.
 EVF cameras have come a long way!

 - 16.3MP APS-C X-Trans CMOS II Sensor

 - 0.5″ 2,360k-Dot 0.77x OLED Viewfinder